Tier 2 Sponsor Licence Prep – UK Employers and Brexit

 - Thirdly, the current minimum salary threshold of £30,000 for Tier 2 Sponsorship should be retained.

-- Fourthly, the the operation of the current Tier 2 Sponsor Licence system for small and medium-sized businesses should be reviewed.
+- Fourthly, the operation of the current Tier 2 Sponsor Licence system for small and medium-sized businesses should be reviewed.

 - Lastly, the report favours the abolishment of the Resident Labour Market Test (RLMT) which obliges employers to prove that no settled worker currently residing in the UK can fill the position in question.